 A Course for Building Owners, Managers or Budding Tradesmen/women

-Learn to evaluate, prioritise and plan the renovation of a building or part of a building; then enact that plan by either undertaking the work or managing the work, or both.
+Learn to evaluate, prioritise and plan the renovation of a building or part of a building; then enact that plan by undertaking the work, managing the work, or both.

 Building renovation projects may be large or small, costly or expensive, complex or simple.
 All such projects should be carefully considered with respect to these issues before anything is ever done.

 Any project can be disruptive for a home owner or building manager.
 The longer it takes to complete, the more disruptive it can be.
 Give serious consideration to what is an acceptable level of disruption, and make sure everyone concerned understands the time frame which needs to be worked to.

 For any project to be successful it should be realistically conceived and its execution should be planned to achieve a useful outcome within the constraints of financial and other resources available, and with a comfortable margin of error.

 Renovation projects often do not go exactly to plan.
 This is because there are inevitably unpredictable factors at play which can impact a project as you proceed.
 Always expect the unexpected.